 Here at Creative Bloq, we've been using the best computer speakers for years, hooking up Macs and PCs, as well as laptops, to help us work, so we know what a good pair of speakers sound like.
-We've used most of the speakers on this page while video editing, making music or just to have music playing while we work, so you can trust us to give you the best buying advice when you're looking to buy the best desk speaker for your setup.
+We've used most of the speakers on this page while video editing, making music, or just having music playing while we work, so you can trust us to give you the best buying advice when you're looking to buy the best desk speaker for your setup.

 Below, you'll find our hand-picked list of the best computer speakers you can buy right now to pair with the best laptops for video editing and more.
 And if you're building up your perfect home office, you'll want to check out the best desk lamps to sit beside your speakers.
 And for our money, no home office is complete without a quality ergonomic chair.